legit-gaming/legit-gaming.github.io/BasicsOverviews.md

 <button id="buttonSubmit" onclick="clickMe()">Click Me</button>
 ```

-Now when the button is clicked it will run the `clickMe()` function in our Javascript.
+Now when the button is clicked it will run the `clickMe()` function in our JavaScript.
 However, we do not have a clickMe function, so let's write it.

 ```javascript
 function clickMe() {